georgewlkly/georgewlkly.github.io/books/the-intelligence-multiplier/index.md

   prefers the exact file match, suppressing its own trailing-slash 301.
 {% endcomment %}

-Strategy has never mattered more&#8212;and never felt harder to get right.
-If you're responsible for the direction of your organisation, you already know the feeling: more data than ever, faster-moving markets than ever, and a planning process that was designed for a world that no longer exists.
-You're not failing at strategy.
-You're using the wrong tools for the conditions you're actually in.

-*The Intelligence Multiplier* cuts through the noise to give leaders a practical, grounded framework for using AI where it genuinely helps&#8212;in research, analysis, and option generation&#8212;while keeping human judgment where it belongs: in the decisions that matter.
-Readers who apply this framework don't just work more efficiently.
-They develop the strategic instincts, habits, and confidence to lead in conditions that would have overwhelmed the planning methods of a decade ago.
-This is how leaders stop managing complexity and start outthinking it.

 | Format | ISBN | Publication date | RRP |
 |:-------|:-----|:-----------------|----:|
 | Paperback | 9781805760511 | 8 December 2026 | £20.00 |